loda-lang/loda-programs/programs/oeis/list5.md

 * [A277228](http://oeis.org/A277228) ([L11 program](277/A277228.asm)): Convolution of the even-indexed triangular numbers (A014105) and the squares (A000290).
 * [A277229](http://oeis.org/A277229) ([L09 program](277/A277229.asm)): Convolution of the odd-indexed triangular numbers (A000384(n+1)) and the squares (A000290).
 * [A277236](http://oeis.org/A277236) ([L05 program](277/A277236.asm)): Number of strings of length n composed of symbols from the circular list [1,2,3,4] such that adjacent symbols in the string must be adjacent in the list.
 No runs of length 2 or more are allowed for symbols 1 and 3.
+* [A277237](http://oeis.org/A277237) ([L23 program](277/A277237.asm)): Number of strings of length n composed of symbols from the circular list [1,2,3,4,5,6] such that adjacent symbols in the string must be adjacent in the list.
+No runs of length 2 or more are allowed for symbols 1, 3 and 5.
 * [A277267](http://oeis.org/A277267) ([L10 program](277/A277267.asm)): Minimum number of single-direction edges in leveled binary trees with n nodes.
 * [A277329](http://oeis.org/A277329) ([L11 program](277/A277329.asm)): a(0)=0, for n >= 1, a(2n) = a(n)+1, a(4n-1) = a(n)+1, a(4n+1) = a(n)+1.
 * [A277342](http://oeis.org/A277342) ([L16 program](277/A277342.asm)): Base-100 digital root of n (equivalent to repeatedly adding pairs of decimal digits starting from the least significant pair).